prody/ProDy/README.rst

 Files for compilation are localized at ~/prody/proteins/hpbmodule folder and required C++ and Fortran compiler.
 After compilation hpb.so file can be storage in ~/prody/proteins folder in ProDy or in the local directory which is used to perform calulations.
+The precompiled versions for Python 2.7, 3.8, 3.9, and 3.10 are availabe in ~/prody/proteins/hpbmodule.
+The user can choose the correct version of hpb.so and copy to the ~/prody/proteins or local directory.
-C++ code was developed by Xin Cao and Fortran code by Xin Cao, Michelle H. Hummel, Bihua Yu, and Evangelos A. Coutsias (License in ~/prody/proteins/hpbmodule folder).
+C++ code of hpb.so was developed by Xin Cao and Fortran code by Xin Cao, Michelle H. Hummel, Bihua Yu, and Evangelos A. Coutsias (License in ~/prody/proteins/hpbmodule folder).
 Details of the method can be found in the Supplementary Material of InSty manuscript (soon will be submited for publication).